alonho/blog/source/_posts/2012-12-03-a-hardware-lesson-for-software-developers-from-logical-gates-to-the-game-of-life.markdown

 ...
 {% endcodeblock %}

-The following wave form is directly generated from the test:
+The following wave form can be generated from the test:

 {% img /images/vhdl_post/cell_test.png Cell test waveform %}